Kangran/turtle-trading/README.md

 # get-contracts
 Get current contracts.

+# can-trade
+Check if can trade.
+Do not trade markets with prices less than 1.

 # compute-average-true-range
 Compute average true range, or N, using ATR in TA-Lib.
 Use a rolling window that is 1 day larger than the moving average.